 3. Representation

-the opening seconds of the video
+A clear reference to Christianity from the opening seconds of the video |

 This video includes representations of numerous religions, the police and women.
 Representations of Christianity, Judaism, Buddhism and African Shamanism are evident throughout.
 A whole verse is dedicated to 'the mother fuckin' law' which tells you all you need to know about how the police are represented, whilst women are shown both as fragile, when one is seen cowering, and sexual items, particularly towards the end of the video.